gem/oq-engine/doc/engine/upgrading/rhel.md

-# Installing the OpenQuake Engine on RedHat Linux 7 and its clones
+# Upgrading the OpenQuake Engine on RedHat Linux 7 and its clones

 To upgrade the OpenQuake Engine and its libraries run